adaxi/infrastructure/README.md

 When testing in the development environement, you need to login and run:
 ./install-gnome.
 For some reason it requires /dev/tty and I have not found how to bypass this.
-Either I find a way to fix it, or I build a box with gnome included.
+Either I find a way to fix it, or build a box with gnome included.

 Webserver